shreyas-makes/twitter-to-trello/README.md

 This extension is not affiliated with Twitter/X or Trello.
 Use responsibly and in accordance with their terms of service.

 ---

-**Made with ❤️ for productivity enthusiasts who want to turn tweets into actionable Trello cards!**